 1. Laboratory tests:

-1) Low serum TSH concentrations and high (less commonly normal) serum free thyroid hormone concentrations (usually free thyroxine [FT4] levels are sufficient for diagnosis; in patients with normal FT4 levels, serum free triiodothyronine [FT3] concentrations should be assessed).
-In overt hyperthyroidism, a significantly greater increase in FT3 than in FT4 levels is a poor prognostic factor as to the response to antithyroid therapy.
-In remission, the hormone test results are normal.
+1) Low serum TSH concentrations and high (less commonly normal) serum free thyroid hormone concentrations (usually free thyroxine [FT4] levels are sufficient for diagnosis; in patients with normal FT4 levels serum free [FT3] or total triiodothyronine concentrations should be assessed).
+In patients in remission the hormone test results are normal.

-2) Elevated TRAb levels confirm the diagnosis (they should be assessed before the start of antithyroid therapy or within the first 3 months of treatment).
+2) Elevated TRAb levels confirm the diagnosis of GD (they should be assessed before starting antithyroid therapy or within the first 3 months of treatment).
 Normalization of TRAb levels indicates immunologic remission of the disease.

 3) Other laboratory test results are as in hyperthyroidism (see Thyrotoxicosis).

-2. Imaging studies: Thyroid ultrasonography reveals hypoechogenic thyroid parenchyma.
+2. Imaging studies: Thyroid ultrasonography is not needed to confirm GD; however, when done, it reveals hypoechogenic thyroid parenchyma.
 The thyroid gland is usually enlarged.
-The presence of nodules does not exclude GD.
+Presence of nodules does not exclude GD.
+Thyroid scintigraphy with radioactive iodine shows elevated and diffuse thyroid uptake of iodine; normal uptake of iodine in the setting of suppressed TSH values is also considered abnormal and suggestive of GD.
 Computed tomography (CT) imaging of the orbits (contrast enhancement is not necessary) in patients with active and severe ophthalmopathy allows for the evaluation of the soft tissues of the orbit, its bone walls (important for planning surgical decompression), and thickening of the extraocular muscles.
 Magnetic resonance imaging (MRI) of the orbits allows for the assessment of edema or fibrosis of the extraocular muscles.

 1) Overt or subclinical hyperthyroidism and elevated TRAb levels.